Secret Service agent on Naomi Biden's detail fires weapon during car break-in

 A Secret Service agent fired a service weapon Sunday night after encountering three people who were allegedly breaking the window of a parked and unoccupied government vehicle in Washington, D.C., the Secret Service said in a statement.

 Two sources familiar with the incident confirmed the agent was assigned to Naomi Biden.
-Naomi Biden, the president's granddaughter and the daughter of Hunter Biden, was not with the agents when the incident occurred although the agents were on-duty.
+Naomi Biden, the president's granddaughter and the daughter of Hunter Biden, was not with the agents when the incident occurred although the agents were on-duty guarding the 29-year-old's Georgetown home.

 According to the Secret Service spokesman Anthony Guglielmi, no one was struck, and the alleged offenders immediately fled the scene.